anBertoli/ariadne-dns/README.md

 - [dev mode](<#Dev-mode>)
 - [notes](<#Notes>)

+⚠️ Please note that the project is exploratory and not intended for production use (yet).

 ## Nameserver

 A nameserver is queried by DNS clients to retrieve records included in zones on which it is authoritative.